yunxiaomr/LOG/README.md

 # LOG
-This repository contains code for the paper "LOG: A Local-to-Global Optimization Approach for Retrieval-based Multi-Hop Question Answering".
+This repository contains code for the paper "LOG: A Local-to-Global Optimization Approach for Retrieval-based Explainable Multi-Hop Question Answering".

 To run our code, you will first need to download the dataset files in the raw format.
 Note that officially released data and what we have used here are only different in the format (e.g. uses different names for json fields), and are not qualitatively different.